AerialMantis/aerialmantis.github.io/_posts/2015-09-19-introduction-to-templates.md

 Once the template specialization has been constructed the function definition can be instantiated; this is the process by which a template specialization is used to compile it’s associated template definition, substituting in the template arguments from the template specialization creating an instantiated function definition.

-Once the template specialization for the function template swap has been constructed, the function definition is then compiled, substituting any use of the typename ‘T’ with ‘int’:
+Once the template specialization for the function template swap has been constructed, the function definition is then compiled, substituting any use of the typename `T` with `int`:

 {% highlight cpp %}
 /* Function template. */